 In total, more than 300 people attended three national community action events held in London, Cardiff and Edinburgh, and many more participated in 30 local memorial community action events held across the country in civic, religious and community settings.
 A significant number of other acts of remembrance are also estimated to have taken place in religious and educational institutions, and a number of community action events were supported by the participation of school children, ensuring that a younger generation continues to learn lessons from Srebrenica.

 In addition, hundreds of parliamentarians signed The ‘Book of Pledges’, which is designed to hold commemorative comments, along with journalists, faith leaders, and other interested parties.

 Highlighting the attention that the week created, Remembering Srebrenica’s film enjoyed more than 1,000 hits within its first few days of airing, while our Twitter follower numbers tripled and our Facebook followers doubled.

-The week has provided a great foundation for next year’s events, which will mark the 20thanniversary of the genocide.
-Remembering Srebrenica is already looking ahead to this, and looks forward to using the opportunity to work with its impressive team of local and national organisers to put together a high-profile and wide-ranging programme of events.
+The week has provided a great foundation for next year’s community action, which will mark the 20thanniversary of the genocide.
+Remembering Srebrenica is already looking ahead to this, and looks forward to using the opportunity to work with its impressive team of local and national organisers to put together a high-profile and wide-ranging programme of community action.